Quantum information transfer using weak measurements and any non-product resource state: Conclusion and Outlook

-\textit{Conclusion and outlook.---} In essence, we have developed a method to transfer information of an unknown quantum state of any known dimensions, encompassing continuous variable states, from one party to another spatially separated party using a non-product bipartite quantum state of any dimensionality as a resource.
-The fundamental principle underlying \textit{RSD} as well as other quantum communication protocols like teleportation~\cite{bennett1993teleporting} and remote state preparation (\textit{RSP})~\cite{pati2000minimum,lo2000classical,bennett2001remote} is the creation of \textit{transitive correlation} between parts $ I $ and $ B $ due to the von Neumann interaction~\cite{von1955mathematical} and the subsequent entanglement caused between $ I $ and $ A $ and the correlation (encompassing non-product nature of all states in our case) which is already present between $ A $ and $ B $.
+In essence, we have developed a method to transfer information of an unknown quantum state of any known dimensions, encompassing continuous variable states, from one party to another spatially separated party using a non-product bipartite quantum state of any dimensionality as a resource.
+The fundamental principle underlying RSD as well as other quantum communication protocols like teleportation and remote state preparation~\cite{bennett1993teleporting,pati2000minimum,lo2000classical,bennett2001remote,gisin2007quantum} is the creation of \textit{transitive correlation} between parts $ I $ and $ B $ due to the von Neumann interaction~\cite{von1955mathematical} and the subsequent entanglement caused between $ I $ and $ A $ and the correlation (encompassing non-product nature of all states in our case) which is already present between $ A $ and $ B $.
 In case of teleportation, the von Neumann interaction is strong and translates to the \textit{C-NOT} gate for qubit registers~\cite{nielsen2010quantum}.
-For \textit{RSP}, the strong interaction translates to a \textit{C-U} gate (controlled unitary~\cite{nielsen2010quantum}), where the rotation $U$ is determined by Alice's knowledge of the quantum state which is to be prepared at Bob's end.
+For remote state preparation, the strong interaction translates to a \textit{C-U} gate (controlled unitary~\cite{nielsen2010quantum}), where the rotation $U$ is determined by Alice's knowledge of the quantum state which is to be prepared at Bob's end.
 The transitive correlation facilitates information sharing between spatially separated parts.
+E-QKD uses direct correlation by sending photons of an entangled state to Alice and Bob and it is known that an entanglement-breaking channel does not allow M-QKD to succeed~\cite{scarani2009the}.
 In this protocol, we operationally exploit all correlations manifested in any non-product state~\cite{roszak2015relation,wiseman2007steering,buscemi2012all,guo2014quantum,masanes2008all,peres1996separability,maccone2015complementarity,PhysRevLett.104.140404,PhysRevA.73.022311,PhysRevA.81.052318} using local operations and classical communication.
-In light of this, it has become imperative to establish robust non-locality criteria~\cite{bell1964einstein,roszak2015relation,werner1989quantum,wiseman2007steering,masanes2008all,buscemi2012all,silva2015multiple,gisin1991bell} which encompass such wide class of correlations.
+In light of this, it may be interesting to pursue robust non-locality criteria~\cite{bell1964einstein,roszak2015relation,werner1989quantum,wiseman2007steering,masanes2008all,buscemi2012all,silva2015multiple,gisin1991bell} which encompass such wide class of correlations.